thomasxnguy/testgolang/README.md

 $ go run todofinder/cmd/todofinder.go server -config ../conf/todofinder.yaml

 ```

-By default, application will run on port 8080
+The application runs as an HTTP server at port 8080 (default).
+It provides the following RESTful endpoints:

+* `GET /search`: search a specific pattern in all .go file from a package

 ##### Example API request